claudiamohh/pytorch-image-classifier/README.md

 # Convolutional Neural Network

-A PyTorch implementation for training a large sized convolutional neural network and a linear classifier model on CIFAR-10 dataset and MNIST dataset.
+A PyTorch implementation for training a large sized convolutional neural network and a linear classifier model on CIFAR10 dataset and MNIST dataset.

 There are two training scripts: train.py and lightning_train.py.
 Pytorch lightning is used in lightning_train.py, introducing simplicity to the codes in train.py.
-It increases efficiency, making it reproducibility and decreases the speed.
 In lightning_train.py, it uses the same models and datasets as train.py.

-CIFAR-10 dataset consists of 60,000 coloured images, 50,000 images form the training data and the remaining 10,000 forming the test data.
+CIFAR10 dataset consists of 60,000 coloured images, 50,000 images form the training data and the remaining 10,000 forming the test data.
 Each image has a dimension of 32 * 32 pixels.
-CIFAR-10 has 10 classes, each classes having 6000 images.
+CIFAR10 has 10 classes, each classes having 6000 images.

 MNIST dataset consists of handwritten digits between 0 and 9.
 It has 70,000 handwritten digits, 60,000 digits for the train set and 10,000 for the test set.
 Each digit is stored in a grayscale image with a size of 28 * 28 pixels.

 ## Model
-A large sized convolutional neural network and a linear classifier are created to train and test the accuracy of the images and digits in CIFAR-10 and MNIST dataset respectively.
+A large sized convolutional neural network and a linear classifier are created to train and test the accuracy of the images and digits in CIFAR10 and MNIST dataset respectively.

 1. CNN Classifier
 ```